Zipang (manga): Fictional

 Captain and first in command of the JDS Mirai (DDG-182).
 Umezu takes care of his crew and puts the safety of his men as first priority.
 Over the years, he is given the nickname "Hiruandon" (昼行灯), which means "a night lamp during the day" or "one who does not stand out", by people who worked with him, as he is a modest person who does not get too much attention around himself.
 When Mirai was confirmed to be mysteriously brought into the past, Umezu proposes the crew not to get involved with events during the 2nd World War so as not to change history.
 Umezu is wise in making reasonable decisions whenever Mirai is under attack or whether the crew should join in battle with the old Japanese army.
-During the operation to rescue Japanese Army Defense Corps in the Aleutian Islands, Umezu is seriously injured when light cruisers attack Mirai head on.
-He is later hospitalized in Yokosuka, and relinquishes his position of captain to Kadomatsu for the time being.
-When Umezu receives news that Kusaka is planning to build the atomic bomb, he travels to Nanjing with Kisaragi to stop him, but fails to do so and dies in his attempt.